brahle/advent-of-code-2019/Readme.md

 they will have to make do.
 Problem for day 10 appears to fall into this category.

-Ruby is the language of my choice for this, for no particular reason whatsoever.
+[Ruby](https://www.youtube.com/watch?v=qObzgUfCl28) was the language of my choice for this, for no particular reason whatsoever.
 For the first part of the problem, I will implement a fairly slow `O(N^2 M^2 (log(N) + log(M)))` (where `N x M` is the dimension of the board) algorithm that will count the number of visible asteroids for every position.
 My plan is to afix the root to an asteroid, find the (x,y) distance for every other asteroid, normalize the angle by finding the (x/gcd(x,y), y/gcd(x,y)) and counting how many different angles are found.
 I had an off by one error because I forgot to ignore the central asteroid.

 Part 2 was significantly more complicated.
 My approach to solve the problem involve a few steps.
 First, we find all of the asteroids on the same angle.